 Take into account that there are US taxes to go on the prices shown.
 Also if you are staying in a resort in Vegas there will most probably be resort fees and parking which can add another $40+ a night!
 Parking, wifi, and meals are chargeable in many hotels (again Booking.com do state taxes and additional fees clearly).

-6. CAR HIRE FOR A ROAD TRIP IN THE USA
+6. CAR HIRE FOR A USA ROAD TRIP

 We always get an SUV as you’re up nice and high and there’s enough space for 3 suitcases in the trunk (just) then room on the back seat for more.
 We try to choose from the same manufacturer as our own car as the controls then tend to be the same, but they are all automatic.

-We normally book with Alamo via Rental Cars or Auto Europe as these have generally offered higher insurance cover in the price and it’s cheaper than going direct.
+We normally book with Alamo via Rental Cars or Auto Europe as these have generally offered higher insurance cover included in the price, and it’s cheaper than going direct.
 We have always been highly satisfied with their service.
-There are free buses to shuttle you from the airport to the car hire depot and you get to pick a car from the range of your booking.
+There are free buses to shuttle you from the airport to the car hire depot and you get to pick a car from the price range of your booking.
+You are then reading to head off on your exciting road trip across the USA.

 One year we booked our car hire with Virgin when we booked the flights as they were offering the same rental £100 cheaper (but still with Alamo), so check how much your car hire would be (again via *cashback site) before you book your flight.
 Last year we used Europe Car via Auto Europe.
 We’ve been happy with the service from each company.

-Check that your UK driving license is adequate as some States require an international license (California and Nevada didn’t at the time of our last trip in August 2018).
-You will need both your UK driving license card and a digital code now that the paper license has been abolished.
+Check that your UK driving license is adequate as some States require an international license (California and Nevada didn’t at the time of our last trip in December 2019).
+You will need both your UK driving license card and a digital code now that the UK paper license has been abolished.

-If you have a sat nav, see how much it would cost to buy US maps for it.
-Alternatively, if you know an American resident, consider buying an American sat nav before you go.
-We bought one from Amazon.com for our first trip for $70 and had it delivered to our friend’s house to pick up when we got there.
-It is probably much cheaper now, whereas hiring one with the car would have cost us an extra £200 per trip!
+If you have a sat nav, see how much it would cost to buy USA maps for it.
+When we took our first road trip in the USA, we visited friends first so we bought a SAT NAV from Amazon.com and had it delivered to their house.
+It is probably much cheaper than the $70 we paid for it back then, whereas hiring one with the car would have cost us an extra £200 per trip!

-It is essential to have one in my opinion if only to tell you which lane to be in.
+It is essential to have some kind of navigation system for a road trip in the USA, if only to tell you which lane to be in.

 MOBILE PHONE GPS

-Three network currently allows you to use your phone allowance abroad as if you were in the UK for up to three months in selected countries (correct at Feb 2019).
+Three mobile phone network currently allows you to use your phone allowance abroad as if you were in the UK for up to three months in selected countries (correct in December 2019).
 We pay just £15 a month on a plan that gives us free calls, texts and data!

 7. PETROL FOR YOUR ROAD TRIP HOLIDAY IN THE USA

 Petrol is dirt cheap in the US compared to the UK, and sold priced per gallon.
-We found prices ranged from $3.19 – $4.19 per gallon (2018).
-When you work it back to litres and pounds there’s really not much in it price wise, so it’s not worth driving around looking for a cheap filling station.
+We found prices ranged from $3.19 – $4.19 per gallon in California, and even cheaper in Arizona.
+When you work it back to litres and pounds there’s really not much in it price-wise, so it’s not worth driving around looking for a cheap filling station.

-8. DRIVING LAWS & TIPS FOR THE USA
+8. DRIVING LAWS & TIPS FOR YOUR ROAD TRIP IN THE USA

 Make sure you read up on all driving laws before you go on your road trip, they vary from State to State!
 Here are a few that we picked up on: